doulabglobal/vigia-incubanet-framework/README.md

 ## 🚀 Purpose

-The Vigía IncubaNet Framework (VIF) provides governments and ecosystem leaders with:
+The Vigía Incubation Framework (VIF) provides governments and ecosystem leaders with:

 - A **complete blueprint** for creating national incubator networks
 - A **capability-based** approach grounded in [MCF 2.1](https://www.themicrocanvas.com)